rogerjdeangelis/utl_sophisticated_transpose_with_proc_summary_idgroup/README.md

        2, No hardcoding
        3. utl_gather macro
        4. Related applications of proc summary idgroup (data _null_ and fried egg?)
-       5, Where proc corresp fits in (summary can not sort-transpose-and-summarize like this)
+       5. Where proc corresp fits in (summary can not sort-transpose-and-summarize like this)

-    see
-    https://goo.gl/8mF5mJ
-    https://communities.sas.com/t5/Base-SAS-Programming/Creating-changing-variable-names-within-do-loop/m-p/432026
+       6. Where proc report fits in (summary can not sort-transpose-and-summarize like this) see https://goo.gl/8mF5mJ https://communities.sas.com/t5/Base-SAS-Programming/Creating-changing-variable-names-within-do-loop/m-p/432026